-Bristol Zoo in pictures: Attraction shuts after 186 years
+Bristol Zoo in pictures: Attraction to shut after 186 years

 It also features much larger grounds, with space for animals to roam more freely.

-By closing the Clifton site, the team hope to prioritise and expand The Wild Place and continue the work with endangered species.
+By closing the Clifton site, the team hope to prioritise and expand The Wild Place Project and continue the work with endangered species.

-Bristol Zoo was the first in the UK to successfully breed the increasingly rare Black Rhino.
+Bristol Zoo was the first in the UK to successfully breed the increasingly rare black rhino.

-Two Black Rhinos will be living at the new site in 2024.
+Two of the animals will be living at the new site in 2024.

 The zoo's outreach and international support work will continue after the site closes.